webaverse/ethereum-backend/README.md

 The main node is at http://ethereum.exokit.org:8545, chain ID 1337.
 You can put these details into MetaMask as a custom RPC node to interact with the chain.

-Additional nodes are running at http://ethereum[1-n].exokit.org:8545, whose identities are listed in `static-nodes.json`, a file `geth` uses to bootstrap into the newtwork.
+Additional nodes are running at http://ethereum[1-n].exokit.org:8545, whose identities are listed in `static-nodes.json`, a file `geth` uses to bootstrap into the network.

 Replication is accomplished by having multiple nodes mine on that address at the same time.
 Note that geth does _not_ stream blocks to disk eagerly.
 A system crash will lose blocks on that node, though other miners will not be affects.
 To save blocks, side miners should be periodically restarted.